hliang1025/past-assignment/README.md

 ## Description on Project
 Room Scheduler: Written in Java using Netbeans, this project has a GUI interface, and connect to a local database(JDBC) with SQL commands.
 The project lets the user enter/delete rooms, make/cancel reservations if possible, and displays all reservations. <br/>
 <br/>
-File System: Implemented a file system in a Linux environment, written in C. The file system is able to power on/off, open/close/read/write documents, using caches, and also able to receive calls to operations over a server (See readme files for detailed description) <br/>
+File System(might see the filename as assign5): Implemented a file system in a Linux environment, written in C. The file system is able to power on/off, open/close/read/write documents, using caches, and also able to receive calls to operations over a server (See readme files for detailed description) <br/>
 <br/>
 RayTracer: See detailed description.<br/>